Sjlver/Sjlver.github.io/_posts/2014-11-21-web-technologies-for-your-cv.md

 layout:     post
 title:      "Web Technologies for Your CV"
 categories: technology
+excerpt: >
+    I really like web technologies.
+But... would they be appropriate for writing a CV?
 ---

 Faced with the need to update my CV, I pondered the possible toolchains: